Sheryl Sheinafia: Early life and musical career

 In 2019, she released her single ‘Positif’, a cover of Naif's ‘Posesif’ in collaboration with Danone-Aqua, as an effort to raise awareness on mindful plastic consumption and shine a spotlight on sustainability.

 Looking to end her album hiatus in 2020, Sheryl Sheinafia traveled to the US to carry out a workshop to produce a 3-song EP under a partnership between Musica Studios and Empire Asia.
-Other than being an international collaboration between two big labels, the highlights of the project included having Grammy-nominated producer Tha Aristocrats producing the first single off the trilogy, "Want Ur Love".
+Other than being an international collaboration between two big labels, the highlights of the project included having Grammy-nominated producer Tha Aristocrats produce the first single off the trilogy, "Want Ur Love".
 However, due to the COVID-19 outbreak, the release of the project was delayed and postponed until further notice.
-Refusing to be discouraged, Sheryl Sheinafia would then go on to carry out her single rollout that eventually led up to release her third studio album under Musica and first album written fully in English, ‘Jennovine’, on 15 January 2021.
+Refusing to be discouraged, Sheryl Sheinafia would then go on to carry out her single rollout that eventually led to the release of her third studio album under Musica and first album written fully in English, ‘Jennovine’, on 15 January 2021.

 The concept for the album started with a dream Sheryl Sheinafia had as a 13-year-old.
 She dreamt of childbirth but instead of giving birth to a child, she was met with a guitar, to which she named ‘Jennovine’.
 The album shows Sheryl coming to terms with maturity both as an adult but more importantly as a musician, letting go of the past and reliving childhood ambitions in an era of adulthood.
 ‘Jennovine’ is easily crowned her best pop project to date, exploring artistry and lyricism like never before.
 Embracing her collaborative spirit, the album features appearances from fellow Indonesian artists Ariel Nayaka, Rendy Pandugo and Pamungkas.
 Alongside direct features, Petra Sihombing and Gamaliel also bear producer credits.

-Not long after ‘Jennovine’, the trilogy with Empire was picked up and mastered for release starting with ‘Want Ur Love’ at the end of 2021, followed by ‘Earn It’ and ‘Dedicate’ in early 2022.
+Not long after ‘Jennovine’, the trilogy with Empire was picked up and mastered for release, starting with ‘Want Ur Love’ at the end of 2021, followed by ‘Earn It’ and ‘Dedicate’ in early 2022.
 The EP became Sheryl's last release under Musica before finally going independent in 2022.